portsoc/hangman-in-branches/README.md

 ## Objectives

-We will begin this branch by first serving the website using a basic Express server.
-But our main focus will be on fixing the issues that were left open in the previous branch.
+We will be only focusing on [the issues that we have left open in the previous branch](https://github.com/manighahrmani/hangman-in-branches/blob/4/README.md#todo).

+We will start with the biggest one: "We are not currently serving our game from a server".
+Afterward, we will focus on the other enhancements and bugs that we have left open.

 ## Implementation